jm-marcenaro/hugo-toha.github.io/content/posts/nodejs/nodejs_2.md

 ## Retrieving data from GEE Python API

-The Python script GOES.py downloads true-color GOES-16 satellite images over Argentina for a specific date and time of interest, plus the 6 hours preceding it.
+The Python script GOES.py downloads true-color GOES-16 satellite images over Argentina for a specific date and time of interest, plus the 6 hours preceding it and sampled every 30 minutes.
 It processes these images by scaling the red, blue, and near-infrared bands, creating a synthetic green band, and saves them as PNGs.
 Additionally, it generates a timestamp file for tracking when each image was captured.
 For more details on processing true-color GOES-16 images, you can refer to this [article](https://jstnbraaten.medium.com/goes-in-earth-engine-53fbc8783c16).

 ## Serving through a local Node.js server